 Some of the schools where we camp are required by law to keep a certain amount of their lighting on 24/7, if you need absolute darkness, head to the area of camp where you do not see flood lights, etc....and to assisting you with sleeping well, please, bring a sleep mask.

 If you are a heavy sleeper, nothing to worry about.
-If you snore alot, (check with your doctor about a CPAP machine), we just might ask you sleep in an area furthest away from the main camp so that everyone can get a good night sleep.
+If you snore and don't use a CPAP, we ask you sleep in the area furthest away from the main camp so that all can get a good night sleep.

 Daylight lasts longer in this region, and we will have a full moon on this trip, so we do expect a bit more light at night.

 When you arrive at camp each day, look for the signs to the appropriate area for your tent; CPAP, Quiet Zone or Main Camp.
 While camp is not rowdy, this will help to pair you with the best area for sleeping for you.
 If you need help, just ask a volunteer, they will direct you to the area best for you.